Keio University

 —Today, I would like to ask Mr. Yamagata about this season, focusing on the Tokyo 2020 Games.
 First of all, how did you perceive the fact that the Olympics were postponed for a year due to COVID-19?

 For me, I saw it as being given a chance in a sense.
-Of course, I had been working toward 2020, but since I had injuries, the one-year postponement increased the time I had to prepare, which had positive aspects.
+Of course, I had been working toward 2020, but since I had injuries, the one-year postponement increased the time I had to prepare, so there were positive aspects.

 The atmosphere was quite different.
 I think both the athletes and the general public were forced to think about the significance of sports.
-In the sense that it was a tournament held amidst such pros and cons, I felt a different atmosphere.
+I felt a different atmosphere in the sense that it was a tournament held amidst such pros and cons.

-—Until now, you had been conditioning yourself alone before competitions, but since February of this year, you have been working with Coach Daiki Takano, who is also a sprint coach for the Keio University Athletic Association Track and Field Club, and at the same time, you started taking various data about your own body in my laboratory (Sports Science Lab).
+—Until now, you had been conditioning on your own before competitions, but since February of this year, you have been working with Coach Daiki Takano, who is also a sprint coach for the Keio University Athletic Association Track and Field Club, and at the same time, you started taking various data about your own body in my laboratory (Sports Science Lab).

 By starting to take data, I was able to become objective.
 It was good in the sense that I could track the numbers one by one.
 I had always wanted to increase my muscle mass, and I can see accurately whether it is actually increasing.
 I can see not only muscle mass but also things like fat mass.

-—Even if you aren't injured, there are always parts of your body that you worry about before a competition.
-How does it feel to actually use an ultrasound device, which is also used for pregnant women, on your muscles to look inside your own body?
-When you're a little tired, the muscles appear in a different color than usual, don't they?
+—Even if you aren't injured, there are always parts of your body you worry about before a competition.
+How does it feel to actually look inside your own body using an ultrasound device that is also used for pregnant women to look at muscles?
+When you're a little tired, the muscles show up in a different color than usual, don't they?

-I had looked at it before when I was injured, so it wasn't a particularly strange sensation.
+I had looked at it before when I was injured, so it didn't feel particularly strange.
 If there's a problem area, I feel more relieved if it shows up properly.

 Breaking the Japanese Record

-—After building your body with conditioning that was a bit different from before, you set a Japanese record (9.95 seconds, Fuse Sprint in Tottori City) on June 6th.
+—Having built your body with that kind of slightly different conditioning, you set a Japanese record (9.95 seconds, Fuse Sprint in Tottori City) on June 6.
 What was it like to break the 10-second barrier?

 My running itself changed.
 Both the training content and the approach itself changed in various ways.
 I had been stuck for three years since setting my personal best of 10.00 in 2018, so I always thought I had to change something.
 However, I didn't really know specifically how to change it, and I also had injuries.

-But thanks to being able to take on new initiatives this year, my running itself changed significantly, and a sense of running that I've never had before was born.
-In that context, I set a personal best for the first time in three years, so while I'm naturally happy about the record, the feeling of having "broken out of my shell" was very significant for me.
+But thanks to the new initiatives this year, my running itself changed significantly, and a sense of running that I've never had before was born.
+In that context, I set a personal best for the first time in three years, so of course I'm happy with the record, but the feeling of "breaking out of my shell" was very significant for me.

 —Like a breakthrough.
-When a good record comes out, do you realize it after finishing and seeing the time?
+When you get a good record, do you realize it after finishing and seeing the time?
 Or do you feel like "I can do this" while you're running?

-The feeling of running had been good since the day before.
-So, I had a feeling that I could break the Olympic qualifying standard (10.05).
-When I ran one heat in the preliminaries, even though the feeling of the race wasn't that good, I clocked 10.01, so even with the wind assist, I thought, "With this feeling, I might go into the 9-second range in the final."
+The feeling of running from the day before was also good.
+So, I had a feeling that I could break the Olympic qualifying standard (10.05 seconds).
+When I ran one heat, even though the feeling of the race wasn't that good, I clocked 10.01, so even with the wind assist, I thought, "With this feeling, I might go into the 9-second range in the final."

-However, in the final, I tried not to think too much about the record.
-Normally, I think I would have been more conscious of the 9-second range, but when I focused solely on the competition, the record came out.
+However, in the final, I went in without thinking too much about the record.
+Normally, I think I would have been more conscious of the 9-second range, but when I devoted myself to the competition, the record came.
 It's interesting.

-—I think there are various pressures at a tournament.
+—I think there are various pressures at a competition.
 Do you have a routine before you start?

 —Did you come to think that way after many twists and turns?